 In March 2023 and May 2023, the City Council modified regulations for dining in parking spaces.
 Specifically, the City Council, upon recommendation from the Ad-Hoc Outdoor Dining Committee, appropriated the sum of \$34,000 to purchase concrete jersey barricades to enclose dining areas.
 Use of concrete barricades was recommended to improve safety of diners following an accident on July 5, 2022 involving the outdoor dining area at the Barley House.
-Four restaurants are offering outdoor dining in parking spaces for the current season, which ends on October 15, 2023.
-Following the end of the current dining season, City Administration intends to work with the Ad-Hoc Outdoor Dining Committee to review use of parking spaces for dining activities.
+Four restaurants offered outdoor dining in parking spaces last season, which ended on October 15, 2023.
+Following the end of the current dining season, City Administration intends to work with the Ad-Hoc Outdoor Dining Committee and/or Parking Committee to review use of parking spaces for dining activities.